Energy Industry: 2017 Atlantic Hurricane Season

 In terms of major hurricanes, category 3 or higher, the most active months are August and September.
 By October 1st, the probability of a major hurricane in the Atlantic is highly unlikely:

-During August and September, when the chance for a major hurricane is the greatest, the prevailing pathing into the Gulf Coast is from the coast of Western Africa and the Caribbean Sea respectively:
+During August and September, when the chance for a major hurricane is the greatest, the prevailing pathing into the Gulf Coast is from the coast of Western Africa and the Caribbean Sea, respectively.

 Source: NOAA.gov